nualagr/dargan-health-foods/TESTING.md

 &#9745; Edit or delete my own reviews.

-Logged-in users can edit and delete their own product reviews using the 'Edit' and 'Delete' links rendered next to their review on the relevant Product Details page.
+Logged-in users can edit and delete their own product review using the 'Edit' and 'Delete' links rendered next to their review on the relevant Product Details page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-edit-delete-review-buttons-mobile-device.png "Screenshot of the Edit and Delete Review buttons on a mobile device.")